 In the last two weeks, I have been involved in and read a number of discussions which throw around the terms “high drive” and “low drive”.
-In several of those discussions, I have expressed my frustration over those terms.
+In several of those discussions, I have expressed my frustration over the terms.

 I think the terms imply abnormality.
 She called him high drive to excuse not giving him all he wants.1 He calls her low drive to justify demanding rather than asking.
 Many men start emails to me by calling themselves “high drive” which I find sad and wrong.
-I know many men masturbate because they think their drive is high and it is not reasonable to expect their bride to take care of all of it; in our survey on masturbation 46% of men said they masturbate because “My drive is higher and I don’t want to bother her.”
+I know many men masturbate because they think their drive is high and it is not reasonable to expect their wife to take care of all of it; in our survey on masturbation 46% of men said they masturbate because “My drive is higher and I don’t want to bother her.”
 Just to show how weird it gets, I might get an email from a fellow who says he is high drive, wanting sex twice a week, followed by an email from a “high drive” woman complaining her husband will not have sex more than twice a week.

 As much as I would like to give the answer for the rest of eternity on this, I have not been granted that right.
-However, I do have some thoughts that I think are relative.
+However, I do have some thoughts I think are relative.

 - More sex has been found to result in being happier.5